If I'm wrong, please correct

 - Trent as a gangster, a cowboy, Indiana Jones, Pinhead from Hellraiser, and a hooker.

-- Ms. Li as a hooker standing behind a police line-up height chart, a Power Ranger, a goalie, a soccer player who's lost her shirt ala Mia Hamm and Glinda the Good Witch from The Wizard of Oz.
+- Ms. Li as a hooker standing in front of a police line-up height chart, a Power Ranger, a goalie, a soccer player who's lost her shirt ala Brandi Chastain and Glinda the Good Witch from The Wizard of Oz.

 - Stacy as Carrie White, a mental patient chained up like Hannibal Lecter, a boxer, the Coppertone Girl, and Alice from Alice in Wonderland holding a flamingo like a golf club.